 Elder Law Preserving Legacies, Securing Futures: Your Trusted Estate Planning Partner

-Raleigh Elder Law Lawyer
+Raleigh Elder Law Attorney

-Preserving Your Assets Through Proactive Long Term Planning
+Preserving Your Assets Through Proactive Long-Term Planning

 The reality is that as we get older, we require more care.
-Many seniors in NC, will eventually require some form of long-term care in a nursing home or another facility.
+Many seniors in NC will eventually require some form of long-term care in a nursing home or another facility.
 Like most healthcare services, nursing homes can be extremely expensive.
 Unfortunately, Medicare does not cover nursing homes or comparable services, meaning seniors can be forced to deplete lifetimes of savings to manage mounting bills.

 The expenses associated with nursing homes can consequently endanger any intentions you may have involving leaving inheritances for your children and loved ones.
 Years of long-term care or even a single medical crisis can wipe out swaths of a family’s wealth.